dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 The second reason is adaptability requires a high quality set of demonstration for training
 - Teleoperation of the real robot is one of the methods to obtain data from demonstration.
 - But most available teleoperation devices lack of kinesthetic feedback while force and torque are significant information in contact-rich manipulation task.
+- One of the recent
 - Scaling imitation learning for better adaptability against perturbation makes the training very expensive because it requires good kinesthetic perception and actuation on both robot and teleoperation devices.
-- And that limits the amount of resources
+- And that becomes a limiting factor for scaling imitaiton learning for general purpose robotics.

 Lastly, the third reason is  safety